skglobal-jsc/kivy-base-app/{{cookiecutter.repo_name}}/README.md

     buildozer android debug
     ```

+    File apk will be saved in `bin` folder.

     - iOS: (you should have XCode and update the latest iOS SDK)

     ```
     buildozer ios xcode
     ```

+    When finish, this will open XCode and we will build app in that.

 If you get error, read [this](https://kivy-skglobal.readthedocs.io/en/latest/development/packaging-project/) to fix it or contact to python@sk-global.biz for further instructions.